MISSION & HISTORY.

 Our Mission: To respond to the needs of those who serve our nation and protect its values, by promoting personal and professional growth, and contributing to an effective, sustainable path towards reintegration.

-How We’ll Get There: The entry way into BCI’s community is an immersive week-long groundwork-focused equine therapy program.
+The Week-Long Program: The entry way into BCI’s community is an immersive week-long groundwork-focused equine therapy program.
 During the week-long immersive program veterans work with mustangs - wild horses that have had little human contact, and all participants have the opportunity to participate in BCI-tailored horsemanship clinics, and to ride fully trained horses.
+For more information about how BCI runs its week-long, check out What We Do and our Sample Program Schedule!

-Where We Operate: BCI’s program is currently held annually in Tucson, Arizona.
+Where We Operate: BCI’s week-long program is currently held annually in Tucson, Arizona, and all follow up services are geared toward helping local veterans and their families.
 In the future BCI hopes to expand to other locations as long as the three fundamental elements of BCI’s program are available.

 How To Find Out More: Email us at info@bcampinc.com!
 Reach out on social media and sign up for our newsletter!